How Often Should You Use Turmeric Clay Mask? Complete Frequency Guide for Every Skin Type

 Signs include persistent dryness, flaking, increased sensitivity, and redness lasting hours after use.

-Paradoxical oiliness (skin producing MORE oil) also indicates barrier damage.
-If you notice these, stop masking for 2 weeks.
+Skin producing MORE oil (paradoxical oiliness) also indicates barrier damage.
+If you notice these, stop masking for 2 weeks and focus on hydration.

 How long should turmeric clay mask stay on?